POLICY NAME | Spectra CIC service user privacy notice |

 Here is a list of the ways that we may use your personal information, and which of the reasons described above we rely on to do so.
 Where we list legitimate interests as a reason, we also describe below what we believe these legitimate interests are.

-What We Use Your Personal Information For | Our Reasons (Legal Basis) | Our Explanation Of Bloomsbury’s Legitimate Interests |
+What We Use Your Personal Information For | Our Reasons (Legal Basis) | Our Explanation of Bloomsbury’s Legitimate Interests |

 Marketing communications to inform you of events, campaigns, fundraising activities, service update and promotions of new services | Consent | |